Intuit Merchant Services

 Intuit Merchant Services Costs & Contract Terms | D

 Intuit’s billing and fees are murky at best.
-It appears that rates, fees, and contract terms can vary widely by merchant and the services that Intuit supplied.
+It appears that rates, fees, and contract terms can vary widely depending upon the merchant and the services supplied.
 Additionally, representatives told this reviewer that Intuit has no early termination fee and offers month-to-month contracts.
 Intuit’s website also makes no mention of a service agreement length.
 However, there are numerous reports from merchants stating that they had a two- to four-year service agreement with a $295 early termination fee and a PCI Compliance fee of up to $100.
 It is also possible that the Intuit Merchant Services contract has been structured so that the company does not have a specified termination fee, but instead makes a large withdrawal from a merchant’s bank account at its own discretion upon cancellation, returning the funds after all outstanding debts have been settled.
 Regardless of the company’s actual policy, there is a troubling disconnect between its advertised terms and the complaints filed by merchants, which strongly suggests that the company could benefit from much greater transparency regarding its rates and fees.

 Intuit Merchant Services Complaints & Service | C-